ElektraInitiative/libelektra/doc/decisions/5_implemented/decision_process.md

 Each step requires two reviews and the merging of the decision PR.

 In each step we directly update the decision text with the different opinions.
-Discussions should focus on the decision text so that the text evolves with the opinions.
+Discussions should focus on the decision text so that the text evolves and improves.

 ### Drafts